 All applications and supporting documentation will be treated with the strictest confidence.

-If you are unhappy with a decision made by the Authorisations Team you may request a review by the Authorisations Review Panel.
-Applications for review must be made within one month of our decision.
+If you are unhappy with a decision made by the Authorisations Team you may request a review by the Independent Decision-making Body (IDB).
+Applications for review must be made within one month of the decision.
+All review requests are dealt with by an IDB Panel on paper only.